CHARLOTTE, NC (WBTV) - Thousands of teachers in North Carolina requested time off as they plan to gather in Raleigh for a teachers rally Wednesday.

 - Watauga County Schools

-WBTV has contacted Ashe, Anson, and Burke County Schools but have not yet received a official decision on their plans for May 1.
+WBTV has contacted Ashe, Anson, and Burke County Schools but did not receive an official decision on their plans for May 1.